LooUQ/LooUQ_LTEmC/doxyMain.md

 \mainpage
 # Circuit River - LTEmC
-## Release Status: v2.0.0
+## Latest Release: v2.0.0

-LTEm1 modem driver implemented in C99 for portability and a small footprint.
+LTEm1 modem driver implemented in C for portability and a small footprint.

 The LooUQ LTEmC driver supports the LooUQ Circuit River LTEm1 LTE modem.
 The LTEm1 is designed to allow for cost-effective cellular communications in embedded systems by supporting LTE CAT-M1 and LTE CAT-NB1 (NB-IOT) communications.
 The LTEm1 is certified for use on the Verizon network.
 It is also fully tested and supported using Hologram SIMs and several US carriers.